I Want To...

 Languages: English, French

-Expertise: Benign Tumors of the Head and Neck, Carcinoma of the Tongue, Head and Neck Cancers, Head and Neck Conditions, Head and Neck Surgery, Head and Neck Tumors, Laryngeal Cancer, Minor Salivary Gland Cancers, Oral Cancers, Oral Cavity Cancers, Otolaryngology, Parotid Cancer, Parotid Gland Tumors, Salivary Gland Tumors, Sentinel Lymph Node Biopsy, Thyroid Cancer, Thyroid Masses, Thyroid Tumors, Tongue Cancer, Tonsil Cancer ...read more
+Expertise: Aerodigestive Disorders, Benign Thyroid Disorders, Benign Tumors of the Head and Neck, Carcinoma of the Tongue, Clinical Trials, Head and Neck Cancers, Head and Neck Conditions, Head and Neck Surgery, Head and Neck Tumors, Laryngeal Cancer, Melanoma, Minor Salivary Gland Cancers, Oral Cancers, Oral Cavity Cancers, Otolaryngology (ENT), Parathyroid Diseases, Parathyroid Surgery, Parotid Cancer, Parotid Gland Tumors, Robotic Surgery, Salivary Gland Tumors, Sentinel Lymph Node Biopsy, Sleep Apnea, Sleep Apnea Surgery, Thyroid Cancer, Thyroid Diseases, Thyroid Disorders, Thyroid Masses, Thyroid Surgery, Thyroid Tumors, Tongue Cancer, Tonsil Cancer ...read more

 Request an Appointment